Neloy-Barman/Blender-Artworks/Modifiers.md

 ### Bevel
 **Does the same thing as the Bevel using Ctrl+B. But it applies beveling on the whole object and all the edges.**

+### Edge Split
+**Edge split modifier simply splits the edges into multiple meshes.
+When we do simple smoothing but also don't want the beveling angles to be shown, in that case, we can apply this modifier and the work will be done.
+There is one value which decides what will happen.
+That's the Edge Angle.
+Changing this value can affect the value.
+It's the angle between phases.
+If the angle value is greater than 30', then it will split the meshes.**